 - Great Mackerel Beach Walk

-The Red Hands Track is a relatively easy bushwalk between the Resolute Picnic area and the West Head Lookout.
+The Red Hands Track is an easy bushwalk connecting the Resolute Picnic Area to West Head Lookout.

-If you look closely, you might see an Aboriginal artwork in the shape of two hands in the cave.
+If you look closely, you might spot Aboriginal artwork in the shape of two hands inside the cave.

 Red Hands Track | |